CipherB7R/petTrackerIOT/src/application/README_pettracker.md

 When the MQTT handler receives a message from the Mosquitto Broker, it scans its topic using the code contained in the _on_message subroutine.
 Based on the topic, the message gets relayed to one of the sub-handlers defined by us (one or more per functional requirement).
+Those sub-handlers may have many responsibilities, but in general we can say that they are responsible for both the virtualization-layer DR state replication on the server (they update the MongoDB DR data) and application level's notification to the client (like power down events, pet tracking stuff, etc...).

-When the Flask server needs to communicate with a DR, it can do so thanks to the methods defined at the end of the DoorMQTTHandler class' definition: for example, if we want to set the denial setting for the entry side of a Door DR device, we can use the publish_denial_setting() method, without needing to rewrite the code everywhere we need to do so.
+When the Flask server needs to communicate with a DR (i mean, start a communication with a DR, not the other way around), it can do so thanks to the methods defined at the end of the DoorMQTTHandler class' definition: for example, if we want to set the denial setting for the entry side of a Door DR device, we can use the publish_denial_setting() method, without needing to rewrite the code everywhere we need to do so.